Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images: Experimental evaluation and analysis

 \subsubsection{Effects of FFP module}

-Analyzing the images of roofs in the Shenzhen area, we can see that they are well extracted and identified from large scales ($3000 \ m^2$) down to small ones ($100 \ m^2$).
-We divided the building area scales into three intervals: below $100 \ m^2$, between $100 \ m^2$ and $200 \ m^2$, and above $200 \ m^2$.
-The correctness of each interval is drawn in Figure \ref{fig:multisize_compare}.
+Analyzing the images of roofs in the Shenzhen area, we can see that they are well extracted and identified from large sizes ($3000 \ m^2$) down to small ones ($100 \ m^2$).
+We divided the building area size into three intervals: below $100 \ m^2$, between $100 \ m^2$ and $200 \ m^2$, and above $200 \ m^2$.
 Dividing buildings in this way ensures that the number of buildings in each interval is evenly distributed.
-From the figure, we conclude that the FFP module achieves a good correctness for buildings at all scales.
+We counted the correctly verified building at each interval and calculated the correctness.
+In the Zurich area, the correctnesses are 92.00\% for building size below $100 \ m^2$, 93.74\% between $100 \ m^2$ and $200 \ m^2$ and 95.65\% above $200 \ m^2$.
+In the Shenzhen area, the correctnesses are 94.15\% for building size below $100 \ m^2$, 97.03\% between $100 \ m^2$ and $200 \ m^2$ and 95.96\% above $200 \ m^2$.
+It could be noted that the correctness is almost not influenced by the sizes of buildings, thanks to the FFP module.